Pat Mahomes: Pittsburgh Pirates

 Mahomes was signed by Pittsburgh in January 2003.
 He made nine appearances (one start) with the Pirates during the 2003 season, recording an 0–1 record with 4.84 ERA and 13 strikeouts in 22 1/3 innings.
 This would prove to be his final season playing in MLB.
 Mahomes again became a free agent in September 2003.

 Overall, Mahomes pitched 11 seasons in MLB, making a total of 308 regular season appearances (63 starts) with a 42–39 record, 5.47 ERA, and 452 strikeouts in 709 innings pitched.
-He had 43 at bats during his career, with 11 hits (.256 batting average) and four RBIs.
+He had 43 at bats during his career, with 11 hits (.256 batting average) and four RBI.

 Minor league journeyman

-In 2003, Mahomes pitched primarily for the Pittsburgh Pirates AAA affiliate, the Nashville Sounds, while appearing in nine games for the Pirates.
+In 2003, Mahomes pitched primarily for the Pittsburgh Pirates Triple–A affiliate, the Nashville Sounds, while appearing in nine games for the Pirates.
 In 2004, he split the season between three organizations, pitching for the Edmonton Trappers in the Montreal Expos farm system, the Albuquerque Isotopes in the Florida Marlins system, and then again at Nashville at the end of the season.

 After spending 2005 with the Las Vegas 51s in the Los Angeles Dodgers organization, Mahomes turned to the independent leagues, starting 2006 with the Long Island Ducks of the Atlantic League.
 After going 11–4 with a 3.87 ERA, he signed with Kansas City Royals in August, but was released a month later.

 Mahomes began the 2007 season with the Sioux Falls Canaries of the American Association.
 On August 24, the Toronto Blue Jays signed him, and he appeared in three games for the Syracuse Chiefs before becoming a free agent at the end of the season.
 Mahomes signed with the Southern Maryland Blue Crabs of the Atlantic League in 2008, but only appeared in two games for them before returning to Sioux Falls.
 He split the 2009 season between Sioux Falls and Grand Prairie.

 In 2019, Mahomes was inducted to the Sioux Falls Canaries Hall of Fame.

 Personal life

-Mahomes has two sons with his now ex-wife: Patrick II, who is a quarterback for the Kansas City Chiefs, and Jackson, who is a social media influencer.
-Patrick II goes by Patrick to avoid being confused with his father.
+Mahomes is divorced.
+He has two sons with his ex-wife: Patrick II, who is a quarterback for the Kansas City Chiefs and Jackson, who is a social media influencer.
+Pat received attention for smoking cigars dedicated to the opposing teams' quarterbacks his son has defeated in AFC Championship Games.
+Mahomes has a third son, Tyler Mahomes, whose mother is Karen Kramer; Pat was never married to her.
+He also has a fourth son, Graham Walker, who plays football at Brown, and two daughters, Zoe and Avery.
+Patrick II goes by "Patrick" to avoid being confused with his father, who has also been referred to as Pat Mahomes Sr. by media outlets.